New Your team’s decisions, in one playbook every coding agent works from. Never answer your agent twice

 What does the acl_call_peer_tool tool do? +

 Call a tool on a connected MCP peer.
-It is categorised as a Read tool in the Yaver MCP Server, which means it retrieves data without modifying state.
+It is categorised as a Execute tool in the Yaver MCP Server, which means it can trigger actions or run processes.
+Use rate limits and argument validation.

 What parameters does acl_call_peer_tool accept? +